pablozsc/Concordium-stats/README.md

 - If your chosen name is available, BotFather will then send you a TOKEN
 - Save this TOKEN as you will be asked for it once you execute the installstats.sh script

 Once your bot created, you can customize it with your own style, if you want.
+Do not forget to activate it in your telegram - just find it and press start
 Let's go further

 ## Step 2: Obtain Your Chat Identification Number